kamranahmedse/developer-roadmap/src/data/roadmaps/ios/content/memory-management@tqbg8mBJfjuXacdMlIB_L.md

 # Memory Management

-Memory management is the process of allocating memory for objects and freeing it after use.

-- Manual Retain-Release (MRR) is where you explicitly manage memory by keeping track of the objects you have.
-This is implemented using a model known as reference counting, which the Foundation class NSObject provides in conjunction with the runtime environment.

-- In Automatic Reference Counting (ARC), the system uses the same reference counting as the MRR system, but it inserts the appropriate memory management method calls for you during compilation.

-- In Garbage Collection (GC), the system automatically tracks which objects own other objects.
-It then automatically releases (or collects) objects that are no longer referenced.
-This method uses a different mechanism than those used in MRR and ARC, and is only supported in the runtime environment on Mac OS X, not iOS.
+Memory management involves allocating memory for objects and freeing it after use.
+Manual Retain-Release (MRR) requires developers to explicitly manage memory using reference counting, provided by the Foundation class NSObject.
+Automatic Reference Counting (ARC) automates this process by inserting memory management method calls during compilation, though it still uses reference counting.
+In contrast, Garbage Collection (GC) automatically tracks object ownership and releases unreferenced objects, using a different mechanism than MRR and ARC, and is supported only in the Mac OS X runtime environment, not on iOS.

 > Beginning May 1, 2015, new Mac apps and app updates submitted to the Mac App Store may no longer use garbage collection, which was deprecated in OS X Mountain Lion.
 Instead, migrate your apps to Automatic Reference Counting, using the migration assistant in Xcode to help with this transition.
 Apps may continue to use retain/release for manual memory management.
 For more information, read the [Transitioning to ARC Release Notes](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html).

 Visit the following resources to learn more:

 - [@official@WWDC2021: ARC in Swift: Basics and beyond](https://developer.apple.com/videos/play/wwdc2021/10216/)
 - [@official@ARC(Automatic Reference Counting)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/)
 - [@official@About Memory Management](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html)